Here's how genealogy can help you to find long lost family

 Somewhere, perhaps halfway across the world or even just down the street, could be a distant cousin or a biological sibling you didn’t know you had.
-Here, we share our top tips for finding those long lost relations in your family tree.
+Your family tree contains the key to unlocking your long lost relations.

 You might know your close family, your aunts, uncles, and cousins.
-They’ll be on the family tree you’ve already made a good start on.
-But what about your grandmother’s cousin: do you know what happened to him?
+They might be on the family tree you’ve already made a good start on.
+But what about your grandmother’s cousin, for example... do you know what happened to him?

 Or perhaps you never knew your birth family.
 Maybe you have a half-brother you’ve never met.
 If you’ve ever thought about how to find lost relatives, let us help you, just how Davina McCall and Nicky Campbell reunite family members in ITV’s Long Lost Family.

 With a DNA test, you’ll not only discover your genetic roots, but you’ll also be able to connect with living relatives who share segments of your DNA.
-Even better, the Findmypast DNA test also allows you to get in touch with your DNA matches.
 Before you know it, you’ll be discussing who inherited great aunt Bessie’s curly hair or planning a family reunion after comparing DNA results.